randomnoun/log4j-one-bridge/README.md

 </dependency>
 ```
 Or from here on maven central, until such time that I create a release on github:  https://repo1.maven.org/maven2/com/randomnoun/common/log4j-one-bridge/0.0.1/

+## Background and opinionated rant on log4j 2

+Well, everyone who uses log4j now realises the folly of their ways and now know they need to add a
+couple of seconds to their startup time whilst their logging framework initialises,
+and who amongst us can honestly say that they don't want to spend time understanding
+arbitrary changes to configuration APIs and file formats ?

+Which apparently is the problem that log4j2 was born to solve.

+And it's a doozy of a configuration API, let me tell you.
+If you haven't created a factory
+for the builder for the builder for the configuration object,
+(that can't be composed of any object other than Strings, mind you) that calls the factory
+of the builder of the builder of the logger appender then you haven't lived.

 ## Licensing